I, Tonya: Plot

 Shawn's bragging quickly leads the FBI to him.
 He blames Jeff, who is horrified to learn that Shawn himself was behind Tonya's death threat to get hired as her bodyguard.
 Tonya qualifies for the Olympic team but realizes she will be found guilty by association.
 She goes to the FBI and reports what Jeff and Shawn did, but they show her interview transcript to Jeff after his surrender, and he races home to confront her.
 She briefly speaks to Jeff from behind a locked door, then climbs out the window, leaving him for good.
 Jeff later implicates Tonya by saying she knew beforehand about the attack.

 LaVona visits Tonya and offers her kind words; however, when she asks if Tonya had prior knowledge of the attack, Tonya realizes that LaVona is wearing a wire and throws her out.
 Jeff, Shawn, and the henchmen are charged, and Tonya's hearing is postponed until after the Olympics.
 Tonya finishes eighth while Nancy wins the silver medal.
 Tonya avoids jail but is banned from competitive figure-skating for life.
 Heartbroken, she begs the judge to give her jail time instead of taking away her livelihood, but the decision stands.

 Jeff acknowledges that he ruined Tonya's life and career.
 He changes his name, opens a hair salon, divorces Tonya, and remarries.
 LaVona moves to Washington and has no contact with Tonya.
 Tonya remarries, divorces, takes up professional boxing, then works as a landscaper, house painter, and deck builder.
-She now lives happily with her third husband and their seven-year-old son.
+She since lives happily with her third husband and their seven-year-old son.
 Text at the end states that Tonya wants people to know that she is a good mother.